engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 # Monitoring and Observability

-Our organization's competitiveness depends on our ability to react quickly to market demands.
-To that point, we have covered practices for testing changes, validating preview builds, and delivering updates responsibly.
-To understand the current market demands and plan future changes to our software, we need a way to gather information of our services in production.
+Market competitiveness relies on two foundational aspects, understanding market demands, and being able to react on those with little delay.
+The majority of this book deals with the second topic.
+We covered the need for autonomous delivery practices for teams and applicable strategies of testing changes, validating preview builds, and delivering updates quickly yet responsibly.

+The topic of understanding - or downright predicting - the current market demands combines empirical market research, heuristic feedback loops, and data-driven product decisions.
+Only starting from a solid base of a secure, stable, and responsive application, may we start the prophetic process of building towards organizational growth.

+Via monitoring and observability we gather information about our software in production.
+Implementing strategic monitoring and observability allows us to react to errors, analyze system performance, enhance our customer's journeys and evaluate feature acceptance.
+Armed with this information, we make meaningful decisions for our future development.

 ## Monitoring